 Best Bang for the Buck

-The Kamik NationPlus Pac-Style boot easily took home the award for the most budget-friendly boot for the fourth year running.
-This tall, lace-up boot is easy to fall in love with, for its competitive performance in our warmth, water resistance, traction, and comfort tests.
+The Kamik NationPlus Pac-Style boot is a truly budget-friendly winter option.
+This tall, lace-up boot is easy to fall in love with for its competitive performance in our warmth, water resistance, traction, and comfort tests.
 Featuring a removable Thinsulate liner and a high traction sole, the NationPlus continues to impress with its excellent price to performance ratio.
 The Pac-Style design means they have a separate removable liner boot stuffed inside of the outer shell, very similar to the exceedingly popular Sorel models, but are more comfortable, have far better traction, and cost about half the price.

 Read review: Kamik NationPlus

 The Oboz Bridger 10 is not only one of the best winter boots according to our wide variety of performance tests, but it is also the best choice for winter hiking.
 Every tester who has worn this boot has taken a liking to the comfortable and secure fit that starts with an excellent O-fit insole.
 The uppers are moderately stiff, providing excellent support when hiking or snowshoeing, with a lace system that is user-friendly and secure.
 The Bridger passed our warmth tests with flying colors, as the 400g Thinsulate insulation and heat-reflective insole are the warmest in this review.
 In addition to their impressive warmth, they are also totally water-resistant — the B-dry waterproof membrane kept our tester's feet completely dry for a 10-minute submersion test.
 Traction is also excellent with an aggressively lugged outsole, a winter rubber compound, and sharp edges that provide good bite on most surfaces.